R-CF/ncdfCF/README.md

 Package `ncdfCF` is still being developed.
 It supports reading of all data objects from netCDF resources in “classic” and “netcdf4” formats;
-and can write single data arrays back to a netCDF file.
-From the CF Metadata Conventions it supports identification of axes, interpretation of the “time” axis, name resolution when using groups, reading of grid cell boundary information, auxiliary coordinate variables, labels, cell measures, attributes and grid mapping information, among others.
+and can write single data variables back to a netCDF file.
+From the CF Metadata Conventions it supports identification of axes, interpretation of the “time” axis, name resolution when using groups, cell boundary information, auxiliary coordinate variables, labels, cell measures, attributes and grid mapping information, among others.

 Development plans for the near future focus on supporting the below
 features: